gammu/gammu/readme.txt

 Q. What is this ?

-A. This is package with different tools and drivers for Nokia and other mobile phones released under GNU GPL license (see /copying file).
+A. This is package with different tools and drivers for Nokia and other mobile phones released under GNU GPL/LGPL license (see /copying file).

    It's created by Marcin Wiacek and other people and based on some experiences from Gnokii (www.gnokii.org) and MyGnokii (www.mwiacek.com) projects.